Using the location condition in a Conditional Access policy

 If you select Determine location by GPS coordinates, the user needs to have the Microsoft Authenticator app installed on their mobile device.
 Every hour, the system contacts the user’s Microsoft Authenticator app to collect the GPS location of the user’s mobile device.

 Every time the user shares their GPS location, the app does jailbreak detection (Using the same logic as the Intune MAM SDK).
 If the device is jailbroken, the location isn't considered valid, and the user isn't granted access.
+The Microsoft Authenticator app on Android uses the Google Play Integrity API to facilitate jailbreak detection.
+If the Google Play Integrity API is unavailable, the request is denied and the user isn't be able to access the requested resource unless the Conditional Access policy is disabled.

 A Conditional Access policy with GPS-based named locations in report-only mode prompts users to share their GPS location, even though they aren't blocked from signing in.